nordlicht/nordlicht/README.md

 ## Description

-**nordlicht** converts video files into colorful barcodes.
-It's heavily inspired by the [moviebarcode tumblr](http://moviebarcode.tumblr.com/movie-index).
+**nordlicht** is a C library that converts your video files into colorful barcodes.
+It was inspired by the [moviebarcode tumblr](http://moviebarcode.tumblr.com/).
 It takes the video's frames in regular intervals, scales them to 1px width, and appends them.
-The resulting barcodes can be integrated into video players for simplified navigation.
+You can integrate the resulting barcodes into video players for faster navigation.

 Here's the barcode of [Tears of Steel](http://tearsofsteel.org/).
 You can differentiate inside and outside scenes, see the credits and the closing scene: